ganeti/ganeti/man/gnt-instance.rst

     Disk devices will be regular files.

 sharedfile
-    Disk devices will be regulare files on a shared directory.
+    Disk devices will be regular files on a shared directory.

 plain
     Disk devices will be logical volumes.